Jimmyokok/LandValueOverhaul/README.md

   - PropertyRenterSystem
 - **NOT COMPATIBLE** with RentControl, Renter & LandValue Policy.

+## Changelog
+- 1.4.2
+  - Fix a bug that causes the "road required" icon to be missing when placing parks.

+- 1.4.1
+  - Fix a bug that causes the "road required" icon to be missing when placing service buildings.

+- 1.4.0
+  - Game version 1.0.19f1 compatibility.

+- 1.3.0
+  - Land value of road edges with no properties is fixed to zero.

+- 1.2.0
+  - Land value will not spread to road edges with no properties.

+- 1.1.0
+  - Road edges with zero land value will not affect nearby road edges.

 ## Details

 ### The Game's Land Value(LV), Rent & Building Upgrade Mechanisms